Fanatics/TechBlog/Authors/Igor-Lima/01-graphql-proof-of-concept/readme.md

 ### Using the Chrome browser

-In the live demo is noticeable the slowness of JAVA side.
+In the live demo is noticeable the slowness of JAVA implementation.
 When we try to *toggle* a todo or even *delete* one, we can see an icon of loading...
 Again, we are using (*exactly*) the same client side code.
 Below is an image with a comparison of this *toggling*:

 NodeJS server | JAVA server
 ------------- | ------------